tfsumon/byteboltsec-hugo-test/content/english/blog/prevent-data-breach.md

 2. **Social Engineering**: Social engineering is a technique used by cybercriminals to manipulate and deceive people into divulging sensitive information or performing actions that may compromise security.
 3. **Malware**: Malware refers to any software designed to damage, disrupt, or gain unauthorized access to computer systems, networks, and data.
 4. **Third-party Breaches**: A [third-party data breach](https://www.breachsense.io/blog/third-party-data-breach/) happens when an unauthorized individual or a group of cyber attackers gains access to an organization's sensitive data through a third-party vendor or partner.
-5. **Physical Theft of Sensitive Devices**: The theft of company devices can lead to security breaches and identity theft, resulting in data breaches.
+5. **Physical Theft** of Sensitive Devices: The theft of company devices can lead to security breaches and identity theft, resulting in data breaches.
 ## The Importance of a Data Breach Response Plan
 A [data breach response plan](https://www.breachsense.io/blog/data-breach-response-plan/) is a critical component of a comprehensive cybersecurity strategy for organizations and businesses alike.